poppinlp/grunt-htmlhint-plus/README.md

 ## History

+- Ver 0.1.0
+    - Use [file-changed](https://github.com/poppinlp/file-changed) to do newer job
+    - Reconstruct whole project, make it easy to use
 - Ver 0.0.7 Remove `django` option; Add `ignore` option to support it and more; Fix some bugs; Add default rules
 - Ver 0.0.6 Update `dir2pattern` to 0.0.4
 - Ver 0.0.5 Bugfix